tisanelabs/talk-plugin-tisane/specs.md

 Similarly to the [Talk Toxic Comments plug-in](https://docs.coralproject.net/talk/toxic-comments/), but with slightly different conditions:

 * The plug-in sends every incoming comment to the Tisane service for analysis
-* If a comment contains an abuse snippet of the type: `bigotry`, `personal_attack`, `sexual_advances`, `profanity`, and the abuse type is enabled via the plug-in configuration (see the _Configuration_ chapter below), the commenter is warned that their comment may violate the community rules.
+* If a comment contains an abuse snippet of the type: `bigotry`, `personal_attack`, `sexual_advances`, `profanity`, and the abuse type is enabled via the plug-in configuration (see the _Plug-in Configuration Settings_ chapter below), the commenter is warned that their comment may violate the community rules.
 The commenter is given the chance to modify their comment before posting.
 If a comment contains an abuse snippet of the type `criminal_activity` or `spam`, it is sent to the Reported queue for moderation, and is not displayed in the stream.
 * If the analysis of the revised comment does not contain any abuse, the comment is posted and displayed normally.
 * If there is still some kind of abuse, the comment is not displayed in the stream and instead is sent to the Reported queue for moderation.
 * If the moderator accepts the comment, it’s displayed on the stream.
 If it is rejected, it will not be displayed.